stfc/cloud-docs/source/howto/RunWebServerInDockerContainer.rst

 You should see the nginx container running

 You should now be able to browse to your webserver at the http://<instance-ip>

+If this doesnt work check the security group for your instance